 I = infant

 The last two digits in a running shoe's style number specify the type of shoe as shown below:

-	40 (Optimal Control): Supported by medical and podiatric experts, shoes in this category provide maximum control, stability, cushioning and support for biomechanical needs, such as pronation or low arches (eg, 840, 1540).
+40 (Optimal Control)*: Shoes in this category provide superior control, stability, cushioning and support for biomechanical needs, such as pronation or low arches (eg, 840, 1540).

 50 (Fitness Running): For training on roads or for indoor workouts, the 50 series offers the combination of visual attitude and innovation with the responsiveness and power athletes need.